hwu2025/Data-Visualization-and-Analysis-Methods/README.md

 1. The topic is up to your group's major
 2. Each group should be up most to 4 people
 3. Visualize and anlysis a meaningfule datasets for research
+4. Write detialed README file and technicla report (mandatory)
-4. Provide a user-friendly website (optional)
+5. Provide a user-friendly website (optional)

 ## 📖 Students Group Projects